esacdab/cdab-testsuite/tools/qoe_calculator/README.md

     * -q3, path to the `q3_data.json` file produced by `exctract_q.py`, if specified Q3 will be calculated.
     * -q4, path to the `q4_data.json` file produced by `exctract_q.py`, if specified Q4 will be calculated.

+## Credits
+This work has been performed in the frame of an internship at the European Space Agency